AlphaBeta906/ROS2/src/docs/constitutions/2022-constitution.md

 <ol class="numeral">
     <li>This constitution is the supreme law of the state</li>
-    <li>This constitution shall be upheld by all of the citizens of the Federal Republic of Solemanium, including those who serve public positions, and the obligations imposed by this constitution fulfilled.</li>
+    <li>This constitution shall be upheld by all of the citizens of the Federal Republic of Solemania, including those who serve public positions, and the obligations imposed by this constitution fulfilled.</li>
     <li>Subject to the provisions in the constitution, any law who violates it will be considered invalid due to inconsistency with the constitution.</li>
     <li>This constitution is enforced by the people's court to ensure that-
         <ol class="alpha list-inside">